Drug Rehab & Alcohol Rehab Cambridge & Near Cambridge

 When you’re at rehab, a member of staff will begin to talk to you about relapse prevention.

-Together, you’ll create a plan which will empower you to remain sober after leaving rehab.
+Together, you’ll create a plan which will empower you to remain sober after leaving drug and alcohol rehab in Cambridge.
 The member of staff will discuss the HALT method with you.

 HALT is an acronym for hunger, anger, loneliness, and tiredness.
 Hunger might mean terms of being hungry for a greater purpose in life, for example.